The Black Adder (Blackadder): Plot

 The episode opens with a rendition of the now-familiar Blackadder theme, followed by an on-screen narrative text:

 The action opens with Prince Harry, the King, and the Queen discussing the war with the Spanish.
 They hope it will soon be over so they can fight the French.
 The Queen is in high spirits, as it is her birthday and she has been given the county of Shropshire as a present.

 Prince Edmund, Duke of York is in his chambers with his servants Percy and Baldrick.
 He is clearly unhappy about the task he has been given, which is to arrange the festivities for both the Queen's birthday and the return of the Scottish hero Dougal McAngus to the court.
 He refers to his brother Henry as "the bastard".
 Baldrick points out that if Henry actually was a bastard, Edmund would one day be King.
 When he finds out that the eunuchs scheduled to appear have cancelled, Edmund decides to have them executed. ("This is a Royal command performance – there are only two options.
 Either you do it, or you don't do it.
 If you do it, you don't get paid.
 If you don't do it, you get beheaded.")

 Later, at a presentation in the great hall, the King gives McAngus all Edmund's lands in Scotland.
 Edmund is furious, and he, Percy and Baldrick plot to kill McAngus.
-Percy warns that the King will cut Edmund off if he thinks he has deliberately killed McAngus, so they agree to make it look like an accident.
+Percy warns that the King will disinherit Edmund if he thinks he has deliberately killed McAngus, so they agree to make it look like an accident.
 Baldrick suggests putting McAngus's head in the mouth of a cannon and firing it, but Edmund dismisses this as feeble.

 Looking for the Scot, Edmund overhears him telling the Queen that his father sends her his regards.
 Edmund invites McAngus to act as the Scotsman in the play "The Death of the Scotsman", to be performed for the Queen's birthday.

 Later, as Edmund is about to start the play, he discovers that McAngus is drunk.
 Percy and Baldrick begin the play, and are later joined by Edmund and McAngus.
 In the play, McAngus insults the Queen, then stabs Edmund with a fake telescopic sword.
 He is sentenced to be hanged from the gallows.
 Leaving the stage, Edmund instructs Percy and Baldrick to remove the safety hook from the gallows, and warns them that whatever happens, if the Scotsman lives, they will die.